JimmyCerone/ideaBank/Idea Explorers/You can't see code evolve over time.md

 ## Solution:

 - Use #Git logs to slowly "rebuild" code so you can see how it evolved over time
+	- Has the added benefit of allowing you to see what you have tried over time so that it makes debugging easier.
+		- Might even be nice to have a fun interface for this that makes it easy to tag and organize attempted solutions.
 - #VSCode #PlugIn

 ## Examples: